-- Appropriate action is taken in a timely manner to safeguard and promote children's welfare. - All staff are aware of their statutory responsibilities for safeguarding. - Staff are properly trained in recognising and reporting safeguarding issues. - The Governing Body and staff of Rida Boys High School take as our priority the responsibility to safeguard and promote the welfare of our pupils, to minimise risk, and to work together with other agencies to ensure rigorous arrangements are in place within our school to identify, assess and support those children who are suffering harm and to keep them safe and secure whilst in our care. - The responsibilities set out in this policy apply (as appropriate) to all members of the school community including pupils, staff, governors, visitors/contractors, volunteers, and trainees working within the school.
+- Appropriate action is taken promptly to safeguard and promote children's welfare. - All staff are aware of their statutory safeguarding responsibilities. - Staff are properly trained in recognising and reporting safeguarding issues. - The Governing Body and staff of Rida Boys High School (hereinafter referred to as "our school") take as our priority the responsibility to safeguard and promote the welfare of our pupils, to minimise risk, and to work together with other agencies to ensure rigorous arrangements are in place within our school to identify, assess and support those children who are suffering harm and to keep them safe and secure whilst in our care. - The responsibilities set out in this policy apply (as appropriate) to all members of the school community including pupils, staff, governors, visitors/contractors, volunteers, and trainees working within the school.
 It is fully incorporated into the whole school ethos and is underpinned throughout the teaching of the curriculum, within Personal, Social and Health Education (PSHE) and the safety of the physical environment provided for the pupils.